madaster/madaster.github.io/portfolios.md

 You can only delete a portfolio when it no longer contains any buildings.
 What if the portfolio still contains buildings?
 Then, you must first delete all buildings from the portfolio, before you can delete the portfolio itself.
 See ‘How can I delete a building from a portfolio’ for more information on deleting buildings.
 Once you have deleted all buildings from the portfolio, you take the following steps:

 * Click the name or picture of the portfolio you would like to open’.
-* Scroll down and click 'Customize portfolio'.
+* Scroll down and click 'Edit portfolio'.
-* Scroll down again and click 'Remove portfolio'.
+* Scroll down again and click 'Delete portfolio'.
 Caution: once you have removed a portfolio, you cannot undo the action!

 ## How can I change the name or image of a portfolio?
-* Click the name or picture of the portfolio you would like to open
+* Click the name or picture of the portfolio you would like to open.
-* Scroll down and click 'Customize portfolio'.
+* Scroll down and click 'Edit portfolio'.
 * Enter a new name and/or select a new image.
 * Click ‘Save’.